St. Charles Church

 Special offers for people with disabilities

-Visitors with ID for persons with special needs: free entry and elevator to the panorama.
+Visitors with ID for persons with special needs: free entry.

 Interior: 11 steps.
 Ask staff for assistance.